pkgcloud/pkgcloud/docs/providers/azure.md

 2. Upload the management .cer file to the [Management Certificates](https://manage.windowsazure.com/#Workspace/AdminTasks/ListManagementCertificates) section of the Azure portal.
 3. Specify the location of the management.pem file in the azure.managementCertificate field.
 4. Create a [Storage Account](https://manage.windowsazure.com/#Workspace/StorageExtension/storage) if one does not already exist.
 Storage accounts and Azure VMs will need to be in the same Azure location (East US, West US, etc.).
-5. Obtain the Storage Account name and access key from the [Azure Portal] (https://manage.windowsazure.com/#Workspace/StorageExtension/storage).
+5. Obtain the Storage Account name and access key from the [Azure Portal](https://manage.windowsazure.com/#Workspace/StorageExtension/storage).
 Click on 'Manage Keys' to view Storage account name and access key.
 6. Specify the Storage account name and access key in the storageAccount and storageAccountKey fields.
 7. Create a [Azure SSH Certificate](#azure-ssh-cert) if you will be using a Linux compute instance.
 Specify the path to the certificate pem file in the azure.ssh.pem field.
 If you used a password when creating the pem file, place the password in the azure.ssh.password field.

 **Azure Account Settings**

 **storageAccount:** Azure storage account must already exist.
-Storage account must be in same Azure location as compute servers (East US, West US, etc.). storageAccount name is obtained from the Storage section of the [Azure Portal] (https://manage.windowsazure.com/#Workspace/StorageExtension/storage).
+Storage account must be in same Azure location as compute servers (East US, West US, etc.). storageAccount name is obtained from the Storage section of the [Azure Portal](https://manage.windowsazure.com/#Workspace/StorageExtension/storage).

-**storageAccountKey:** Azure storage account access key. storageAccountKey is obtained from the Storage section of the [Azure Portal] (https://manage.windowsazure.com/#Workspace/StorageExtension/storage).
+**storageAccountKey:** Azure storage account access key. storageAccountKey is obtained from the Storage section of the [Azure Portal](https://manage.windowsazure.com/#Workspace/StorageExtension/storage).

 **managementCertificate:** See [Azure Management Certificates](#azure-manage-cert).

-**subscriptionId:** The subscription ID of your Azure account obtained from the Administrators section of the [Azure Portal] (https://manage.windowsazure.com/#Workspace/AdminTasks/ListUsers).
+**subscriptionId:** The subscription ID of your Azure account obtained from the Administrators section of the [Azure Portal](https://manage.windowsazure.com/#Workspace/AdminTasks/ListUsers).

 **Azure Specific Settings**